 Each application must also have a letter of support from a member of Penn’s faculty.
 This letter should come from someone with experience conducting similar or related work in the same geographic area in order to speak to the general feasibility of the project.

 Procedure for Application

-In consultation with your advisor(s), prepare the following six components in this order before proceeding to the Application Form.
-You must request both a Letter of Recommendation and a Statement of Willingness separately (see below).
+In consultation with your advisor(s), prepare the following six components as PDFs before proceeding to the Application Form.
+You must request both a Letter of Recommendation and a Statement of Willingness through the application process.
 The information you enter about your recommender on the application form does NOT serve as a recommendation request, though you can link to the recommendation request form through the application.